rhanmiano/the-starred-ph/.github/CONTRIBUTING.md

 - `git fetch && git checkout develop` The `develop` branch will be our starting point, to avoid breaking what's in the `master`
 - `git remote add upstream https://github.com/rhanmiano/the-starred-ph.git` This will allow us to connect to the original remote repository.
 - `git fetch upstream` To fetch upstream branches.
-- `git branch --set-upstream-to=upstream/develop develop` To allow us to pull updates from the original remote develop branch is we wish to.
+- `git branch --set-upstream-to=upstream/develop develop` To allow us to pull updates from the original remote **develop** branch.
 - `git checkout -b ${prefix}/descriptive-branch-name-here` Checkout to your branch.
 Prefix it with `feature/` or `fix/`, whatever is applicable to your updates.
 - Code and push your changes.
 - Submit a **pull request**.
-Please do follow the template for requesting one.
+Please do follow the [template](https://github.com/rhanmiano/the-starred-ph/blob/master/.github/templates/PULL_REQUEST_TEMPLATE.md) for requesting one.

-**Any contributions such as UI/UX enhancements, or enhancements in some of the documentations** are very much welcome!
+**Any contributions such as UI/UX enhancements, or enhancements in some of the documentations are very much welcome!**

 **Let us make this a wonderful experience to us all.
 Thanks!**